-GREAT ADVICE —that which I wish all married couples could embrace and follow!
+This is GREAT ADVICE.
+It’s something I wish all married couples could embrace and follow!

-I’m reminded that I wrote a blog a while back titled, Marriage Relationship Repair in which I talked about the same principle that David referred to in his article.
-My husband Steve and I have learned a lot of important principles (the hard way), which have helped and are helping to keep our marriage growing and vital.
+I’m reminded that I wrote a blog a while back titled, Marriage Relationship Repair.
+In it I talked about the same principle that David referred to in his article.
+My husband Steve and I have learned a lot of important principles (the hard way), which continually keep our marriage growing and vital.
 One of them is:

-We have learned to keep shorter “accounts” —which doesn’t mean that we keep score so much on who does what, but that we both make efforts to repair the tension faster.
-We also work through our issues thoroughly so we don’t let problems mount up.
+We have learned to keep shorter “accounts.”
+This doesn’t mean that we keep score so much on who does what, but that we both make efforts to repair the tension faster.
+We also work through our issues thoroughly.
+It’s important that we don’t let problems mount up.

-Something else that has helped us is we have a commitment (which we’ve kept for the majority of our marriage) where we pray together every morning.
-It’s difficult to hold hands and pray together if we haven’t repaired our relationship beforehand, or at least have a good working start on repairing it.
-I’m sure that commitment has helped us in MANY ways, including the fact that God answers prayer.
+Something else that has helped us is we have a commitment to pray together every morning.
+It’s difficult to hold hands and pray together if we haven’t repaired our relationship beforehand.
+At the very least we have to have a good working start on repairing it.
+I’m sure that commitment has helped us in MANY ways.
+This includes the fact that God answers prayer.
 The old saying is true, “the couple who [earnestly] prays together stays together.”

-If you and your spouse haven’t yet learned to do this —to “keep short accounts” with each other, I can’t recommend it highly enough (to the degree that your spouse will participate with you).
+If you and your spouse haven’t yet learned to “keep short accounts” with each other, I can’t recommend it highly enough.
 It’s a good goal to have.
 Dave and his wives learned this important principle and we have too.
 Because of this, we have no regrets.

 I have to say that when we first heard about doing this (many years into our marriage) it was a tough thing for us to do.
-We had developed unhealthy habits of stuffing, avoiding, and jumping on each other verbally instead of sitting down before things grew more complicated and talking about the matter when it wasn’t a H.A.L.T.
-Time (when we weren’t Hungry, Angry, Lonely, or Tired).
+We had developed unhealthy habits of stuffing, avoiding, and verbally jumping on each other.
+We didn’t even consider sitting down to talk issues through when it wasn’t a H.A.L.T.
+Time.
+(That is when we weren’t Hungry, Angry, Lonely, or Tired.)
 We both had a lot of sore feelings that had accumulated over the years.

 But because we did this, we got to a much better place in our relationship.
 We now keep our “accounts” with each other MUCH shorter so we’re less volatile when we argue.
-We work out our differences BEFORE they can get to the wrecking ball stage.
-We aim at not being hysterical OR historical with each other… “For ten years I’ve been biting my tongue on this so now I want you to listen…” You’ve probably been there and have done that too, or know others who do.
+Together, we work out our differences BEFORE they can get to the wrecking ball stage.
+We aim at not being hysterical OR historical with each other.

 Please don’t allow yourself to accumulate resentment and angst towards each other.
 To the best of your ability, aim to be healthy in your communication with each other.
 I once heard someone say, “Your relationship will only be as healthy as the least emotionally healthy person in your marriage.
 Aim to be the healthiest one.”
 It’s not a contest, but rather a good personal goal.

-As I conclude on this point that David Knapp made on this issue, I want to close with something Sabrina Beasley wrote in the Familylife.com article, 10 Surprising Ways to Increase Romance.
+As I conclude on this point that David Knapp made on this issue, I want to close with something Sabrina Beasley wrote.
+It can be found in the Familylife.com article, 10 Surprising Ways to Increase Romance.
 Here’s idea #2:

 “Keep short accounts and extend forgiveness regularly.
 Nothing will ruin a desire to be with your spouse faster than resentment and bitterness.
 In return, it also ruins your spouse’s desire to be with you.
 Fights are going to happen in marriage; there’s no way around it.
 But you can choose to handle these conflicts in the right way and build up your marriage instead of tearing it down.